biandresen/Sign-up-Form-Retry/README.md

-# Sign-up-Form-Retry
+# Sign-up-Form
-A retry of the previous Sign-up Form project
+Project: Sign-up Form from The Odin Project (Module: Intermediate HTML and CSS)